 If you already have an older that gets fed your dinner under the table, tells you when to go out, asks for his dinner and you go and get it, and you really don't have any other behavioural problems, then carry on as you are.
 If you are having problems get a professional in to help you if you want to do something about it.

 All of the above are simple measures you can take to help your new friend see you as the one to listen to, the one that brings good things and is in control.
-If you were to have serious hierarchical, resource guarding, aggression or other issues (hopefully not as you should have read the /picking-the-right-adult-dog-for-me /picking-the-right-puppy-for-me sections and others), then professional help from a local vet and a qualified/experienced behaviourist will be required.
+If you were to have serious hierarchical, resource guarding, aggression or other issues (hopefully not as you should have read the /picking-the-right-adult-dog-for-me /picking-the-right-puppy-for-me sections and others), then professional help from a vet (to look for clinical issues first) and then a qualified/experienced behaviourist will be required.

 For other related topics take a look at /how-dogs-learn or /how-dogs-communicate

 Why not take a look at my new book - Elmer no ordinary wolf, a realistic novel about a wolf called Elmer, his family and their life.
 My hope is that you will learn much about wolves and mother nature, and that you will come to understand why man first thought to domesticate these amazing social animals to give us our best friend, the dog.